Tiran of Armenia: Reign

 Tiran succeeded his father, King Khosrov III.
 The chronology of Tiran's reign is problematic.
 According to Nina Garsoïan, he was likely the king—not mentioned by name—returned to the Armenian throne by the Roman emperor Constantius II in 338 after a Persian invasion, as recorded in the emperor Julian's panegyric to Constantius.
 (Note: 338 is also the date given by Suren Yeremian for Tiran's accession.)
-(Note: According to the history of Movses Khorenatsi, Tiran was taken to Constantinople with Catholicos Vrtanes after the death of Khosrov III; he was made king of Armenia by Constantius sent back to Armenia in the seventeenth year of Constantius's reign (i.e., 354).)
+(Note: According to the history of Movses Khorenatsi, Tiran was taken to Constantinople with Catholicos Vrtanes after the death of Khosrov III; he was made king of Armenia by Constantius and sent back to Armenia in the seventeenth year of Constantius's reign (i.e., 354).)
 Robert H. Hewsen argues that the beginning of the reign of Arshak II should be dated to 338 and that Tiran's reign should be eliminated altogether.
 M. L. Chaumont accepts the 338 dating of Arshak's accession but places Tiran's reign before that, ending in c.
 334/335 or not long after that.

 The antagonism between the Arsacid kings and the Armenian Church seems to have started during Tiran's reign.
 The Buzandaran Patmutʻiwnkʻ attributes this antagonism to Tiran's sinful behavior.
 According to Nina Garsoïan, it was more probably the result of the Arsacid kings' support of Arianism, in following with the policy of the Byzantine court at the time.
 Suren Yeremian suggests that Tiran sought to free himself from the tutelage of the clergy and adopt a more lenient attitude towards his non-Christian subjects, thus winning over the anti-Roman and anti-Church section of the nobility.
 According to the Buzandaran Patmutʻiwnkʻ, Tiran ordered the murder of Catholicos Husik, the head of the Armenian Church, after the catholicos denied him entry to a church in Sophene on a feast day.
 After this, the prominent chorbishop Daniel was also murdered on Tiran's orders, and the leadership of the Armenian church passed, for a time, from the Gregorids to the patriarchs of the line of Albianos, who were obedient to the king.
 The Buzandaran Patmutʻiwnkʻ also records Tiran's conflict with the Armenian nobility, incited by the eunuch official Hayr Mardpet.
 In particular, Tiran is said to have ordered the massacre of the Rshtuni and Artsruni houses, provoking the outrage of the Mamikonians.
 In Yeremian's view, Tiran, with the help of Hayr Mardpet, centralized royal authority, punished the Armenian magnates with "separatist aspirations" and seized their holdings; this turned the nobility, especially its pro-Roman wing, against him.